Stocks rise as inflation report keeps rate hikes on track

 Stocks eased off of early gains, but still edged higher in afternoon trading on Wall Street Wednesday after the latest report of surging prices appeared to keep the Federal Reserve on track to raise interest rates later this year.

-The modest gains were led by technology stocks, which have been choppy as investors shift money in anticipation of higher interest rates that tend to make the pricey sector less attractive.
-Microsoft rose 1.3% and chipmaker Nvidia rose 0.8%.
+The gains were led by technology stocks, which have been choppy as investors shift money in anticipation of higher interest rates that tend to make the pricey sector less attractive.
+Microsoft rose 1.4% and chipmaker Nvidia rose 0.9%.

 Health care companies fell.
-Biogen slid 7.2% for the biggest drop in the S&P 500 on news that Medicare is limiting coverage of the biopharmaceutical company’s $28,000-a-year Alzheimer’s drug whose benefits have been widely questioned.
+Biogen fell 6.9% on news that Medicare is limiting coverage of the biopharmaceutical company’s $28,000-a-year Alzheimer’s drug whose benefits have been widely questioned.

 Bond yields were mostly stable.
 The yield on the 10-year Treasury fell to 1.73% from 1.74% late Tuesday.